What IS the difference between marketing and sales content?

 Content strategy is still at a low level of maturity in most B2B organizations.
 When formally conducted, content strategy tends to occur within siloed functions, often at a tactic level.
 Examples include: content strategy for the website, for demand generation, social media, etc. Only 37% of companies in Content Marketing Institute research claim to have a documented content strategy.

-Marketing teams that believe they have high content strategy maturity should validate this belief with an outside audit.
+Marketing teams that believe they have high content strategy maturity should validate this belief with an outside review and assessment.
 This will confirm just how comprehensive and effective the strategy is, identify gaps, and ideally determine what the next level of maturity looks like.

 When I interview marketers on the subject of sales content, I get two primary responses: